UW-Madison-DoIT/uportal-messaging/docs/README.md

 Security:
 WARNING: Does not apply any access control.
 Implement access control at the container layer.
 Whatever access control is appropriate, apply it to the `/admin/allMessages` path at e.g. the `httpd` layer.
 The `/admin` prefix is intended to facilitate this.

+### {*/admin/message/{id}*}

+returns:

++ A JSON representation of the message with the given `id`, or
++ 404 NOT FOUND if no message with requested `id`

+description:
+Intended as an administrative or troubleshooting view on the data for a specific message.

+Security:
+WARNING: Does not apply any access control.
+Implement access control at the container layer.
+Whatever access control is appropriate, apply it to the `/admin/message` path at e.g. the `httpd` layer.
+The `/admin` prefix is intended to facilitate this.